Ministers and MLAs urge restoration of funding for city and growth deals

 They later met with other ministers, including First Minister Michelle O’Neill as well as MLAs who stood together for photographs in a show of support.

+Speaking in the chamber during questions for the Executive Office, Ms O’Neill said there was work to do in terms of fighting for the Mid Southwest and Causeway Coast and Glens deals, which she said the Executive was “determined to do”.

-Speaking afterwards, Ms Archibald said she is unwavering in her commitment to the deals and called for the pausing of funding from Westminster to be “lifted immediately”.
+Speaking to media, Ms Archibald said she was unwavering in her commitment to the deals and called for the pausing of funding from Westminster to be “lifted immediately”.

 “The continuation is undermining confidence and momentum in the delivery of these deals, a point that was made to me by the deal partners this morning, and today has once again reinforced that there is unanimous political support for this pause to be lifted,” she said.